steven2358/awesome-generative-ai/README.md

 - [Notion AI](https://www.notion.so/product/ai) - Write better, more efficient notes and docs.
 - [Nekton AI](https://nekton.ai) - Automate your workflows with AI.
 Describe your workflows step by step in plain language.
 - [Rewind](https://www.rewind.ai/) - Rewind is a personalized AI powered by everything you've seen, said, or heard..
+- [TailorTask](https://wwww.tailortask.ai) - Automate any boring task, without having to learn a new tool

 ### Meeting assistants